Cirie Fields: Micronesia

 Two years after her first Survivor competition, Fields returned to the show for Survivor: Micronesia — Fans vs. Favorites, which premiered on February 7, 2008.
-She was initially assigned to Malakal, the tribe of "Favorites," or returning players, and initially floated between the two alliances within this tribe: one consisting of Ami Cusack, Eliza Orlins, Jonathan Penner and Yau-Man Chan; and the other consisting of Amanda Kimmel, James Clement, Oscar "Ozzy" Lusth and Parvati Shallow (with Jonny Fairplay also meandering between both alliances).
-Fields volunteered to be sent to Exile Island with Kathy Sleckman of Airai, the tribe of "Fans," or first-time players in the game, after Malakal won the combined Reward/Immunity Challenge in the Episode Two.
+She was initially assigned to Malakal, the tribe of "Favorites" or returning players, and floated between the two alliances within this tribe: one consisting of Ami Cusack, Eliza Orlins, Jonathan Penner and Yau-Man Chan; and the other consisting of Amanda Kimmel, James Clement, Oscar "Ozzy" Lusth and Parvati Shallow (with Jonny Fairplay also varying between both alliances).
+Fields volunteered to be sent to Exile Island with Kathy Sleckman of Airai, the tribe of "Fans" or first-time players in the game, after Malakal won the combined Reward/Immunity Challenge in Episode Two.

 In the third episode of the season, she opted to join the alliance of Kimmel, Lusth, Clement, and Shallow after doubting the trustworthiness of Penner and Chan.
-On this occasion, Fields convinced her alliance to eliminate Chan, instead of Orlins, for being one of the biggest threats in the game.
+Fields convinced her alliance to eliminate Chan instead of Orlins, as she considered him one of the biggest threats in the game.
 In Episode Four, Fields remained secure since her tribe had won Immunity.
-By the fifth episode, the original tribes were switched and Fields ended up in the new Malakal tribe, formed by four Fans and four Favorites.
+In the fifth episode the original tribes were switched and Fields ended up in the new Malakal tribe, formed by four Fans and four Favorites.

 After the merge, Fields became part of the "Black Widow Brigade," an all-female alliance consisting of herself, Kimmel, Shallow, Natalie Bolton, and Alexis Jones.
-After the merge, she concocted a plan to take Ozzy out due to him being a physical threat and possessing an immunity idol.
-Cirie, along with Natalie, Alexis, Parvati, and Jason (who was slated to be eliminated) voted out Ozzy, subsequently blindsiding Jason with an idol in his pocket.
-This alliance was forced to vote out one of its own on Day 33, after the lone surviving outsider, Erik Reichenbach, won his second straight immunity.
-That night, Fields, joined the majority of the tribe in voting against Kimmel, but to everyone's surprise, Kimmel produced an immunity idol, which cancelled all the votes against her and sent Jones out of the game instead.
-On Day 36, Reichenbach won immunity yet again, but before Tribal Council, Fields came up with a plan to keep the Black Widows intact.
-She would try to trick Reichenbach into thinking that he was untrustworthy and that he needed to give his immunity to Bolton to earn back the jury's trust.
+She concocted a plan to vote Ozzy out due to his being a physical threat and possessing an immunity idol.
+Cirie, along with Natalie, Alexis, Parvati, and Jason (who was slated to be eliminated) voted out Ozzy, and the women subsequently blindsided Jason with an idol in his pocket.
+The alliance was forced to vote out one of its own on day 33 after the lone surviving outsider, Erik Reichenbach, won his second straight immunity.
+That night, Fields, joined the majority of the tribe in voting against Kimmel, but to everyone's surprise Kimmel produced an immunity idol, which cancelled all the votes against her and sent Alexis Jones out of the game instead.
+On day 36 Reichenbach won immunity yet again, but Fields came up with a plan to keep the Black Widows intact.
+She would try to trick Reichenbach into thinking that he was considered untrustworthy and needed to give his immunity necklace to Bolton to re-earn the jury's respect.
 Fields even went so far as to assure him that she and Bolton would join him in voting out Shallow if he gave up immunity.
-The plan worked, and Reichenbach gave his immunity necklace to Bolton right before the vote.
+The plan worked, and Reichenbach gave his immunity necklace to Bolton just before the vote.
 Without immunity, Reichenbach was unanimously voted out.